-How wonderful it would be if we could look up at the sky and see the magical images of the signs passing overhead.
+How wonderful it would be if we could look up at the sky and see the magical images of the signs of the zodiac passing overhead.

 The vision of our ancestors, it seems, knew no bounds for, out of the geometric patterns of the stars, they created pictures that live with us today, and these pictures are the symbolic representation of the signs of the Zodiac.

 Our solar system is not static, for it is in constant motion.
 The planets are all moving at varying speed around our Sun, and the Sun itself, when viewed from the Earth, appears to move around the complete zodiac in a year, taking about one month to go through a sign.

 The signs of the zodiac are merely the circle of 360 degrees, divided into 12 equal parts of 30 degrees each.
 Thus the horoscope shows the position of the planets at any given time, surrounded by the wheel of the zodiac.

 The wheel of the zodiac appears to enclose the planets, and each of the twelve 30 degree segments are named after a sign of the zodiac e.g. Aries, Taurus, Gemini etc.

 The zodiac is so vast it is relatively static in relation to our solar system yet, when viewed from the earth, appears to be revolving around us.
 This is not because it is turning, but because the earth is turning.

 This second movement (the first being the earths’s movement around the sun) is caused by the rotation of the earth on its axis.
 The earth is moving around the sun in one direction, and pivoting round on itself in another direction.

 Sometimes it is easier to understand how it works if we align ourselves with what we can see.

 Each morning the sun rises in the east, so we begin by imagining we are standing north of the equator at dawn on the first day of spring.